Nimbus-Healthcare/nimbus-developer-portal/index.md

 ## API Terms

-**Nimbus OS API Terms (Approved Partners Only).** By accessing Nimbus Healthcare Corporation APIs ("Nimbus OS", including Nimbus Healthcare, NovaMed) you agree to these terms.
+**NovaMed API Terms (Approved Partners Only).** By accessing NovaMed APIs you agree to these terms.
 Access is by written approval only; credentials are unique per tenant and must be protected.
 APIs may process PHI; production PHI access requires a BAA.
-Do not send PHI to Sandbox.
+Do not send PHI to Development environment.
 No scraping, reverse engineering, benchmarking, resale/sublicensing (except serving authorized customers), or security testing without written approval.
 No PCI/card data.
-Nimbus may change/suspend APIs; best efforts notice.
+NovaMed may change/suspend APIs; best efforts notice.
 APIs "as is"; liability capped to fees paid in prior 3 months.
 Notices: legal@nimbushealthcare.com.
 Travis County, TX.

 [View full API License Terms & Conditions →](/api-terms)